MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 		Belgin Seymenoglu: Wandering the immeasurable at CERN
 	</h4>
 	<p>
-		Belgin finds a chronological list of formulae, theorems and other historical mathematical achievements on one side of CERN's metallic sculpture, ""Wandering the immeasurable"".
+		Belgin finds a chronological list of formulae, theorems and other historical mathematical achievements on one side of CERN's metallic sculpture, "Wandering the immeasurable".
 Timeline includes: - Base 60 calculations, Mesopotamia - Pythagoras' theorems - Chinese/Sanskrit/Arabic calculations & results - Numerous physics equations with famous names attached - Mendeleev and the periodic table - Early estimates of the speed of light - Standard model's Lagrangian
 	</p>
 <p>
 	<ul>